flyben97/Chemia/README.md

 ## Chapter 8: Interpreting Results and Outputs

-After each experiment, CRANE generates a well-structured folder in the `output/` directory, containing:
+After each experiment, CHEMIA generates a well-structured folder in the `output/` directory, containing:

 *   **📈 Comprehensive Report**: A `_model_comparison.csv` file summarizing the performance metrics of all models.
 *   **📦 Trained Models**: Serialized model files (e.g., `.pkl` or `.pt`), along with the associated scaler and feature names.